 - Will result in increased confidence for you, your financiers and management team about how much you can afford to invest

 Dr Kieren McCosker, email: firstname.lastname@example.org

-The project is funded by Meat and Livestock Australia and the Northern Territory Department of Primary Industry and Resources.
+The project is funded by Meat and Livestock Australia and the Northern Territory Department of Industry, Tourism and Trade.